Querzion/bash.qndwm/README.md

 This is a lazy install script, that is intended to be post-installed on Arch, after the alternatively use of the "archinstall" script.

+There are two old versions of qndwm.sh the one without the *.old is the combined and up to date script.

 ## That installs (look at the list) in (~/.config/vm/$app).
   - (git) dwm ------------- (Suckless - Dynamic Window Manager)
   - (git) st -------------- (Suckless - Terminal)